isomerpages/govtech-gobusiness/_productivity_solutions_grant/overview.md

 ![Productivity Solutions Grant Overview](/images/grow/psg/psg_overview_banner.jpg)

-The Productivity Solutions Grant (PSG) was launched on April 2018 to assist businesses in their transformation journey.
+The Productivity Solutions Grant (PSG) was launched on April 2018 to help businesses enhance their processes with technology.

-PSG supports the adoption of pre-scoped IT solutions, equipment and consultancy services that improves productivity, aligned to the industry roadmaps such as the Industry Transformation Maps (ITMs) and Industry Digital Plans (IDPs).
+It provides financial support for business owners to adopt pre-scoped IT solutions, equipment and consultancy services to improve productivity.
+These solutions are aligned to the industry roadmaps such as the Industry Transformation Maps (ITMs) and Industry Digital Plans (IDPs).

 {% include panels-overview.html spanels=site.data.ov004-grow-psg %}